← Back to 史記

 使

-In the fourteenth year, Jin sent the six ministers to lead the feudal lords and attack Qin.
-They crossed the Jing, greatly defeated the Qin army, arrived at Yu Lin, and departed.
+In the fourteenth year, Jin sent the six ministers to lead the feudal lords in attacking Qin.
+They crossed the Jing, greatly defeated the Qin army, reached Yulin, and departed.

 115